Teresa Giudice’s Youngest Daughter, Audriana, Graduates From Fifth Grade In A Drive-Thru Ceremony

 “Sweetest girl ever!!!
 Love you to pieces Audriana!!!
 Congratulations,” Dina Manzo wrote.

-Dina starred on Seasons 1,2, and 6 of The Real Housewives of New Jersey with Teresa.
+Dina starred on Seasons 1,2, and 6 of The Real Housewives of New Jersey alongside Teresa.
 The two have remained close, and Dina is Audriana’s godmother.